Koed00/django-q/docs/tasks.rst

 ------------------

 Django Q tries to pass redis connections around its parts as much as possible to save you from running out of connections.
-When you are making individual calls to :func:`async` a lot though, it can help to set up a redis connection to pass to :func:`async`:
+When you are making individual calls to :func:`async` a lot though, it can help to set up a redis connection to reuse for :func:`async`:

 .. code:: python